akazukin5151/koneko/docs/pages/README.rst

     * Finite state machine of the modes (tried this; way too many classes)
     * SetupMixin and UIMixin both inherit a CommonMixin (tried this; problem is exponential explosion of number of classes)

-* Consider using reStructuredText and automate building and hosting of docs

 FAQ
 ---